-But now we're happy to return and tell you that we can fully recommend El Quinto Pino as an excellent spot for a date, food induced waterworks or otherwise.
+But now we’re happy to tell you that we can fully recommend El Quinto Pino as an excellent spot for a date, food-induced waterworks or otherwise.
 The reason for our newfound enthusiasm is that they have recently expanded into the space next door and set up a proper dining room with real seats.
-The menu has also been expanded to better suit two people looking for a sit down meal, and they even take reservations.
-We've had dinner in the new room a few times now, and have been really impressed with everything from the food to the service to the wine and sangria.
-"El Comedor at El Quinto Pino," as it's being called, is also doing lunch and brunch, in case you're just looking for a first date with a really good sandwich.
-At least the sandwich won't talk about its mom the whole time.
+The menu has also been expanded to better suit two people looking for a sit-down meal, and they even take reservations.
+We’ve had dinner in the new room a few times now and have been really impressed with everything from the food to the service to the wine and sangria.
+“El Comedor at El Quinto Pino,” as it’s being called, is also doing lunch and brunch, in case you’re just looking for a first date with a really good sandwich.
+At least the sandwich won’t talk about its mom the whole time.

-These potatoes have long been a beloved menu item at El Quinto Pino, and they're obviously still here on this new menu.
-It's basically just a dish consisting of potatoes and a spicy aioli, and it's delicious.
+These potatoes have long been a beloved menu item at El Quinto Pino.
+It’s basically just a dish consisting of potatoes and a spicy aioli, and it’s delicious.

 A rightfully celebrated stroke of sandwich genius.
 This is a thin baguette stuffed with sea urchin and what tastes like wasabi, but is actually a Korean mustard oil of sorts.
 It’s punchy but also delicate, and it rules.

 A paella dish, made with thin, angel hair type noodles instead of rice.
 This Fideua is also stuffed with tons of squid and shrimp.
 We love it.

 OK, so this is a “bikini” sandwich, which consists of cheese and something called “corn smut.”
 You’re not going to not order that.

 An excellent chick pea and spinach stew, served in a small dish.
 The garbaznos are smoky and delicious, and this should be on your table.